Amarjeetkhasyap/Technical-Paper/scaling.md

 If you have a large set of users/data then go for horizontal scaling.
 If your business manages only limited no. of user/data then go for vertical scaling.

->most of the organization uses the combination of both.
+>Most of the organization uses the combination of both.

 ## Loadbalancer